Sea to Summit Pro Double Review

 The tree straps should have been wider, at ¾-inch they don't provide much protection for the tree's bark, but they are better than just a piece of cord.
-Similar to the REI Flash Air, Sea to Summit uses an innovative metal buckle to hook the hammock suspension to the tree strap.
+Sea to Summit uses an innovative metal buckle to hook the hammock suspension to the tree strap.
 This makes hanging your hammock a cinch and reduces wear on the webbing and cord.
 The other complaint we have about the suspension system is that the webbing doesn't tighten or release very easily.
 We had to manually thread the webbing through the adjustment buckle rather than lifting the end and sliding it smoothly.
 It's important to note that Sea to Summit hammocks can ONLY be set up with Sea to Summit straps and vice versa.
 Don't buy one without the other.

 If you are using the bug net accessory, you'll need to slide it on over one end of the hammock.
 Our testers found that if you try to do this after putting your sleeping bag and pad inside the hammock, it is a tight fit and a little harder to hold the hammock off the ground as you unhook its attachment to the tree.
 The best idea is to put the bug net on when you set the hammock up and just leave it bunched up at one end until you need it.
-We also found that it is difficult to attach an underquilt with a bug net like the Sea to Summit or ENO because the net is cinched up around the hammock ends, right where you need to attach the underquilt.
+We also found that it is difficult to attach an underquilt with the bug net because the net is cinched up around the hammock ends, right where you need to attach the underquilt.